 Those Who Serve

-The Board of Directors and Associate Board Members are tremendously generous people who share their energy, talent, expertise, vision and outstanding leadership.
+The Board of Directors and Ministry Chairs are tremendously generous people who share their faith, energy, talent, expertise, vision and outstanding leadership skills.
 I have the honor of working with them to implement our vision.

-Together we will discern and trust in the Spirit of God to lead Fortunate Families forward.
+Together we discern, and trust in the Spirit of God to lead Fortunate Families forward.

 Executive Director